 This is the only mandate course to complete the requirements of the doctoral program.
 This course takes place over 3 years and must be attended by all doctoral candidates in residence.
 The course is animated by the permanent faculty and invited faculty on different topics exploring different methods and methodologies of research.
 The calendar of the sessions is distributed by the end of September/early October of each year.

-All sessions take place on Thursdays between 14:30-16:30 in the meeting room of the EDD, unless otherwise indicated.
+All sessions take place on Thursdays between 14:30-16:30 in the meeting room of the Law School, unless otherwise indicated.
 Readings are distributed before the sessions, which should be prepared in advance to partake in the discussion.